Tag Archive for: 2022

 We've talked about it

 It’s always an emotional moment for the students, their loved ones, and our staff.
 On Wednesday, September 7, 2022, we celebrated the graduation of our 22 new advanced practice nurses.
-The ceremony took place in an intimate setting within the Historic Building.
+The ceremony took place during an intimate gathering in the Historic Building.

 Congratulations to our newest class of graduates

 The DE IPA (State Diploma in Advanced Practice Nursing) is a two-year program offered by the Montpellier-Nîmes Faculty of Medicine since 2020.
 Each year, just over twenty students enroll in the program.
-It enables licensed nurses (DE IPA candidates must have at least three years of experience) to acquire advanced skills with the goal of improving the care of patients with chronic conditions.
+It enables registered nurses (DE IPA applicants must have at least three years of experience) to acquire advanced skills with the goal of improving the care of patients with chronic conditions.

-On Wednesday, September 7, we celebrated the graduation of the Class of 2022.
-After each graduate in attendance gave a speech, the ceremony was marked, as is tradition, by the tossing of the caps!
+So this Wednesday, September 7, we celebrated the graduation of the Class of 2022.
+After each graduate in attendance gave a speech, the ceremony was marked, as is customary, by the traditional tossing of the caps!
 Congratulations to all our graduates!
-The staff of the Faculty of Medicine wish you all the best in your future careers.
+The staff of the School of Medicine wish you all the best in your future professional careers.

 Election Schedule